karandepale/FundooNoteApp/README.md

-USER API:-
+USER MODULE:-

-The User API allows users to perform actions related to user accounts, such as registration, login, password management, and more.
+The User Module allows users to perform actions related to user accounts, such as registration, login, password management, and more.

 -> Registration: Create a new user account by providing registration details.